python-llfuse/python-llfuse/README.rst

 Python-LLFUSE is no longer actively developed and just receiving community-contributed maintenance to keep it alive for some time.
-Unless you are stuck with Python 2.x or libfuse 2.x, we recommend to use the pyfuse3_ module instead - see pyfuse3_porting_ for some hints.
-If you are stuck on Python 2.x, use llfuse<1.4.0.

 Python-LLFUSE is a set of Python bindings for the low level FUSE_ API.
 It requires at least FUSE 2.8.0 and supports both Python 2.x and